rbhogal/game-save-app/README.md

 * Click on images to zoom in and scroll through gallery (no loading spinner currently, may have to wait for next image to load)
 * Sign in as guest or with Google to save titles either with the quick save button or add button on selected game information page
 * View and delete saved games via profile dropdown button

 <p align="right">(<a href="#top">back to top</a>)</p>

-## The idea behind this project

-After finishing my react and redux course I wanted to create an app to practice by including these features
-* Authentication (Firebase Google)
-* HTTP Reqeusts/Consuming an API (IGDB API)
-* CRUD operations and a database (Firebase Realtime Database)

-I like video games.
-So sometimes a new one comes out, or I remember an old one I never got a chance to play and I want to remember to purchase it in the future.
-So I thought about building an app where you can do just that.
-Regardless of what system it's on, save it for later.
-Now you have a wish list of games you can come back to when you're looking to game.

-Did I learn a lot?
-Oh yeah.
-Did it take long?
-2.5 months.
-Do I hate myself for jumping into the deep end as my first app without building up to this?
-Meh, kind of.

-<p align="right">(<a href="#top">back to top</a>)</p>